 The MEC offers innovative, hands-on, environmental science programs for Grades K-12 at the NJSEA’s Center for Environmental and Scientific Education (Science Center), an NJSEA facility run by Ramapo College of New Jersey.
-Approximately 15,000 students particpate in MEC education programs each year.
+More than 20,000 students particpate in MEC education programs each year.

 Classes cover a wide array of scientific disciplines including ecology, chemistry, biology, physics, natural history and astronomy.
 All programs comply with New Jersey Core Curriculum Content Standards.